Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

 Our algorithm analyses the performance of individual words in your search queries (ignoring stop words like and, to, or, etc.) and flags up any outliers.
-If a search term has produced conversions at a near-target CPA, Add Keyword from Search Term will appear.

 Depending on the search term, you may want to add it as a negative keyword instead.
 When you click Add Keyword, we'll prompt you to decide whether to Add New Keyword or Add Negative Keyword.